Open Source Tools

 Reading Time: 4 min.

-What do people talk about at FOSDEM 2020 Introduction FOSDEM is a non-commercial, volunteer-organized European event centered on free and open-source software development.
+FOSDEM is a non-commercial, volunteer-organized European event centered on free and open-source software development.
 It is aimed at developers and anyone interested in the free and open-source software movement.
 It aims to enable developers to meet and to promote the awareness and use of free and open-source software.
 FOSDEM is held annually since 2001, usually during the first weekend of February, at the Université Libre de Bruxelles Solbosch campus in the southeast of Brussels, Belgium.
+The history of FOSDEM is neatly available at Wikipedia, while the current conference (2020) website is available here.

 Risk Model Ontology